fishee82oo/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**   WARNING: Potential Stale Information**
+**⚠️ Warning: Potential Stale Information**

-  * When you edit the currently focused Contact, the information may become stale!
+When you edit the currently focused Contact, the information may become stale!
   * Simply ensure that you refresh calling `view INDEX` again!

 </box>